henokemp/university-work/docs/bibliography.md

 <p id="findlen-2020">Findlen, Paula: Objects of History: the Past Materialized.
 In: *History and Theory*, Vol. 59, No. 2 (June 2020).
 270—282.</p>

-#### Flaherty, 2017
-Flaherty, Colleen: Is Collaboration Worth It?
-January 6, 2017. (https://www.insidehighered.com/news/2017/01/06/historians-push-more-collaboration-field-traditionally-has-snubbed-group-efforts)
+<p id="flaherty-2017">Flaherty, Colleen: Is Collaboration Worth It?
+January 6, 2017. (https://www.insidehighered.com/news/2017/01/06/historians-push-more-collaboration-field-traditionally-has-snubbed-group-efforts)</p>

-#### Griffin, 2004
-Griffin, Janette: Research on Students and Museums: Looking More Closely at the Students in School Groups.
+<p id="griffin-2004">Griffin, Janette: Research on Students and Museums: Looking More Closely at the Students in School Groups.
 In: *Science Education*, Vol. 88, (Supplement 1), (June 2004).
-S59—S70.

-#### Historisches Seminar, 2013
+S59—S70.</p>

-Historisches Seminar, Universität Zürich: Historisches Seminar.
+<p id="historisches-seminar-2013">Historisches Seminar, Universität Zürich: Historisches Seminar.
 PS Grundlagenpapiere.
-Frühlingssemester 2013.
+Frühlingssemester 2013.</p>

-#### Hunt, 2015
-Hunt, Lynn: Writing History in the Global Era.
-New York 2015.
+<p id="hunt-2015">Hunt, Lynn: Writing History in the Global Era.
+New York 2015.</p>

-#### Jang, 2016
-Jang, Hyewon: Identifying 21st Century STEM Competencies Using Workplace Data.
+<p id="jang-2016">Jang, Hyewon: Identifying 21st Century STEM Competencies Using Workplace Data.
 In: *Journal of Science Journal of Science*, Vol. 25, No. 2 (April 2016).
-284—301.

-#### Jenner and de Araújo, 2009
+284—301.</p>

-Jenner, Walter and Leonardo Moura de Araújo: Hanse 1380 — A learning game for the German Maritime Museum.
+<p id="jenner-and-de-araujo-2009">Jenner, Walter and Leonardo Moura de Araújo: Hanse 1380 — A learning game for the German Maritime Museum.
 In: *Lecture Notes in Computer Science* (Conference Paper), (September 2009).
-1—6.
+1—6.</p>

 #### Lahnwong, 2019
 Lahnwong, Chayanit: The Framework Development for Interpretation Of Students Reading Literacy In Teaching And Learning Through Open Approach.
 In: *Journal of Physics: Conference Series*.
 Series 1340 (2019).
 1—8.